wolee101/ud-message_classification/README.md

 **Pocesses**

 1. **ETL Data Preparation**
-*   This script merges the messages and categories data files and split the categories column which includes all categories into 36 separate columns.
+*   This script merges the disaster messages and categories data files and split the categories column (which includes all categories) into 36 separate columns.
 *   Duplicate entries are removed.
 *   The cleaned merged dataset is saved as a SQLite database.
 *   To run process_data.py: _<code>python3 ‘messages.csv’ ‘categoris.csv’ ‘messages_cleaned.db’ ‘message_table’</code>_